Today's Bible Reading: Romans 5

 Make a list of the blessings mentioned in today's text, the blessings that are available to the Christian based on justification by faith.

 Heavenly Father, we are grateful that you acted on our behalf when we were undeserving, even before we were born.
 We do not understand your wisdom.
 Your gracious action made clear that we deserved and were destined for your wrath and spiritual death.
-We praise you that your gracious action in the gospel also made possible our justification and reconciliation.
+We praise you that your gracious action in the gospel made possible our justification and reconciliation.
 Through Jesus we pray, Amen.